 thank you in advance

-Hi @Christian Alcaraz my guess is if you had just went in there to apply for a HELOC and not mentioned how you were going to use it, you would have been fine, because once they give you that line of credit it is yours to use however you wish.
+Hi @Account Closed my guess is if you had just went in there to apply for a HELOC and not mentioned how you were going to use it, you would have been fine, because once they give you that line of credit it is yours to use however you wish.

 So I do find it kind of odd, that she would mention that it would be illegal to use it for business stuff.
 Because I know plenty of people that have used theirs to put down payments on rental properties.